 About our handbags

-Designed and engineered by an artist and an architect each bag is laser printed and hand-riveted using our proprietary blend of eco-friendly, sustainably sourced materials.
-From our Totes to our crossbody down to the cellphone bags and wristlets each handbag is structured and thoughtfully crafted using heavy duty hardware and high-end vegan materials.
+Each bag is laser printed and hand-riveted using our proprietary blend of incredibly durable, eco-friendly, sustainably sourced materials.
+From our totes and crossbodies, wristlets and wallets, each handbag is architecturally structured and thoughtfully crafted using heavy-duty hardware and high-end vegan materials.